 The NYU Langone Medical Center (NYULMC) Harkness Center for Dance Injuries is a clinical site for NYU Steinhardt School of Education's Orthopedic Physical Therapy Residency (ORP).
 The ORP is a 12-month program that provides the Resident with an intensive, individualized experience in orthopedic physical therapy and dance medicine.
 The goal of the residency program, which follows the guidelines and accreditation standards of the American Physical Therapy Association (APTA), is to enable the Resident to develop the advanced clinical skills necessary to provide a superior level of patient care.
 As an integral member of the Harkness Center for Dance Injuries’ clinical team, the Resident will provide direct and supervised patient care as assigned by the unit supervisor.
 Upon completion of the residency program, the Resident will have gained the knowledge and experience to be a competent advanced practitioner, and be qualified to sit for board certification in Orthopedics (OCS).
 Please note that all applicants must apply to New York University’s Orthopedic Physical Therapy residency program and also be interviewed and accepted by the Harkness Center for Dance Injuries.
 Please visit http://steinhardt.nyu.edu/pt/opt for more information.

-Any new graduate who will be licensed by September 2015 is welcome to apply.
+Any new graduate who will be licensed by September prior to the start of the academic year is welcome to apply.
 DPT with work experience and with background in dance is strongly preferred.
-Deadline for the application to NYU Steinhardt School of Education is May 15th, 2015.
-Applicants need to be accepted by the NYU Steinhardt School before Harkness Center for Dance Injuries will interview him/her.
-The resident position is a paid part-time position, (30 hours per week), with benefits.
-The program is a 12 month engagement starting in September and consisting of clinical and didactic components.
+Deadline for the application to NYU Steinhardt School of Education is around April to May prior to the start of the academic year.
+The Resident position at HCDI is a paid full-time position with benefits (35 hours per week).
+The program at NYU Steinhardt is a 12-month engagement starting in September and consisting of clinical and didactic components.
 The Resident will spend approximately 20 hours per week attending classes and working to meet the didactic requirements of the NYU Steinhardt School of Education program.
-The Resident will simultaneously spend 30 hours per week at Harkness Center for Dance Injuries, of which 10 hours will be mentored time and 20 hours will be independent clinical time.
+The Resident will simultaneously spend 35 hours per week at HCDI, of which 10 hours will be mentored time and 25 hours will be independent clinical and study time.

 The professional research mentorship allows students or post-graduate professionals to gain experience with multiple aspects of the dance medicine research carried out at the Harkness Center, from epidemiological exploration to biomechanical data collection in our state-of-the-art research facility.
 This mentorship program may include experiences such as grant writing, HIPAA compliance, literature review, subject recruitment, data collection and data entry, data analysis and interpretation, and research writing and publication.
 The mentorship experience will be different for each participant and actual activities will be dependent upon what is taking place at the Harkness Center at the time of the mentorship.
 This mentorship position lasts 6 to 12 months.
 If a longer or shorter amount of time is requested, please note this in the initial inquiry and a decision will be made based upon complete review of the applicant’s experience and availability.
 Mentorship positions have a rolling admission.
 To apply, please e-mail the completed Professional Research Mentorship Application to firstname.lastname@example.org .